 Ranking To and From External Systems

 If you’re using the Jira connector to integrate Jira Software with Jira Align, you can manually synchronize the backlog rankings for features and stories (Jira Software epics and stories, respectively).
-This option only displays inside of feature and story backlogs, when a program is selected in the Configuration bar, and no PIs are selected.
+This option only displays inside of feature and story backlogs, when a program and no PIs are selected.